FAIR Plan home insurance guide

 • No outstanding tax liens or claims.
 If there are any outstanding tax liens against the property, it likely won't qualify for FAIR Plan insurance coverage.
 Similarly, if the home has any open claims with other insurance companies, perhaps because they're still reviewing the case or because they simply haven't provided a settlement yet, that will need to be resolved before you can take out a FAIR Plan policy.

-While the quality and cost of FAIR Plan insurance can fluctuate from state to state, these policies are generally subpar and come with a high premium, so the only time you should really look to purchase one is when it's truly the last option at your disposal.
+While the quality and cost of FAIR Plan insurance can fluctuate from state to state, these policies are generally subpar and come with a high premium, so the only time you should really look to purchase one is when you can’t get insurance anywhere else.

 What does FAIR Plan insurance cover?